APNS Push Certificates

 This step only appears if the uploaded certificate has a different push topic than the current one.
 This can happen if a new certificate was created instead of renewing the existing one, or if a different Apple ID was used.

-- If you are transitioning from the Relution-provided certificate to your own: Existing devices will keep using the Relution-provided certificate — no immediate re-enrollment is required.
+- When transitioning from the Relution-provided certificate to a custom one: Existing devices will keep using the Relution-provided certificate — no immediate re-enrollment is required.
 Relution plans to retire the shared certificate in the future, but will ensure adequate migration time.

-- If you are replacing your existing certificate with a different one: Enrolled devices will continue using the old certificate until it expires.
+- When replacing the existing certificate with a different one: Enrolled devices will continue using the old certificate until it expires.
 Once it expires, they will lose MDM communication and must be re-enrolled.

 The wizard displays the old and new push topics.
 To confirm the change: